nickmackowski/swiftSUITE/docs/swiftADMIN.md

 Automatically detects whether an app's source has been moved into its own `source_code/` subfolder (rather than sitting loose at the app root) and builds from there if so — apps can be migrated to this layout one at a time without needing any change here.

-`swiftCT` builds differently from the other seven apps — it's a Swift Package Manager project, not a single `.main.swift` file compiled directly via `swiftc`.
+`swiftCT` builds differently from the other seven apps (and it takes longer don't be surprized if it takes ~60 seconds or more) — it's a Swift Package Manager project, not a single `.main.swift` file compiled directly via `swiftc`.
 Build All Apps handles this automatically by running swiftCT's own `build.sh` rather than the standard compile path, producing both a native `.app` bundle and a standalone CLI binary.
 See [swiftCT's own documentation](swiftCT.md) for details.

 Requires Xcode Command Line Tools (`xcode-select --install`).